Shaken Baby Syndrome vs. the Calming Head ‘Jiggle’

 Accidental falls, even down stairways, are not generally the cause of brain injuries in infants.
 Household falls from furniture or down stairs most commonly result in minor trauma.
 High-velocity impact injuries, falls from extreme heights or falls onto extremely hard surfaces provide the opportunities for more severe injuries, like those seen in SBS injuries.

-That’s why minor motion—like the 5 S’s swinging (or, as I describe it the Jell-O head jiggle)—is perfectly safe.
-In fact, for many babies, jiggly motion is the key to calming (quick little movements, 1-2 inches back and forth, like a bobble head).
-The 5 S’s are so effective for soothing, they can even help many colicky babies!
+Minor motion—like the 5 S’s swinging (or, as I describe it the Jell-O head jiggle)—is perfectly safe.
+For many babies, jiggly motion is the key to calming (quick little movements, 1-2 inches back and forth, like a bobble head).
+The 5 S’s are so effective for soothing, they even help many colicky babies!

 In fact, not only are the 5 S's safe…they are much better than safe!
-They help prevent SBS by giving parents the tools to calm persistent crying, so they don’t get so frustrated that they lose their tempers and accidentally injure the baby.
-For that reason, the 5 S's are taught in university hospitals and public health programs—in over 20 nations—to help support parents...and to reduce SBS.
+They help prevent shaken baby syndrome by giving parents the tools to calm persistent crying, so they don’t get so frustrated that they lose their tempers and accidentally injure the baby.
+For that reason, the 5 S's are taught in university hospitals and public health programs—in over 20 nations—to help support parents...and to reduce shaken baby syndrome.

 Bottom line: SNOO's motion can turn on the calming reflex and reduce infant crying.
-Our deepest hope is that—in that pivotal moment when a baby is crying inconsolably—we may be able to prevent the tragedy of SBSif a tired/frustrated caregiver chooses to use SNOO to help calm the baby...versus lashing out.
+Our deepest hope is that—in that pivotal moment when a baby is crying inconsolably—we may be able to prevent the tragedy of shaken baby syndrome if a tired/frustrated caregiver chooses to use SNOO to help calm the baby...versus lashing out.